Gromov-Witten/Pairs correspondence for the quintic 3-fold: Introduction

 The technically most difficult results concern the surface geometries (iii).
 We study higher genus curves by degeneration to genus 0.
 The method requires establishing correspondences for special surface geometries in Section \ref{xxx2} and the introduction of bi-relative residue theories in Section \ref{xxx3}.
 The odd cohomology of the higher genus curves, discussed in Section \ref{phgc}, is controlled by the strategy first employed in \cite{vir}.

 The degeneration scheme and the proof of Theorem \ref{qqq111} is presented in Section \ref{laman}.
 In fact our methods are valid in any context in which the Fano or Calabi-Yau 3-folds can be efficiently degenerated.
 As an example, the GW/P correspondence for the Enriques Calabi-Yau is discussed in Section \ref{ecy}.

 The application of relative and descendent methods to the GW/P correspondences for non-toric Calabi-Yau geometries has been one of the major motivations for our work in \cite{part1,PP2,PPstat,PPDC}.
+The recent proof \cite{kkv} of the full Katz-Klemm-Vafa conjecture for the Gromov-Witten theory of $K3$ surfaces uses the GW/P correspondences for non-toric hypersurface Calabi-Yau 3-folds established here.